Solo Bitcoin Mining Pools & Setups Compared

 • Best for: People who care about decentralization, template transparency, and propagation speed

 Ocean handles the pool coordination and block relay.
 DATUM Gateway, together with your own full node, builds the actual block template locally, inserts your payout address, and serves work to your miners.
-When you hit a block, payouts are non-custodial: your reward (minus the 1% OCEAN fee when you’re mining on OCEAN with DATUM) is paid directly in the coinbase transaction instead of sitting in a pool wallet.
-You pair this setup with a full node — Bitcoin Core or Bitcoin Knots.
-I personally like Knots for the extra policy transparency and features, but both work great.
+When you hit a block, payouts are non-custodial: your reward is paid directly in the coinbase transaction.

 Pros